-3. Unless specifically required by these Bylaws, all notices to any or all Registrants, Student Members, Honourary Members, Lay Board Members, and Committee members can be provided by way of electronic means.
-Except as otherwise stated in these Bylaws, if a hard copy of a notice or other document is required to be delivered to any person under these Bylaws, it is deemed to have been received by the person on the earlier of the actual date of delivery, or seven days after the date on which it was mailed to the person's last address known to the BCIA.
+3. Unless specifically required by these Bylaws, all notices to any or all Registrants, Student Members, Honourary Members, Lay Councillors and Committee members can be provided by way of electronic means.
+Except as otherwise stated in these Bylaws, if a hard copy of a notice or other document is required to be delivered to any person under these Bylaws, it is deemed to have been received by the person on the earlier of the actual date of delivery, or 7 days after the date on which it was mailed to the persons last address known to the BCIA.

-Board Structure
+Council Structure

-- 4. The Board must consist of the following: - (a) The Chair, who must be a Registrant Board Member, and whose term may commence after serving a term as Vice Chair; - (b) The Vice Chair, who must be a Registrant Board Member, elected in accordance with these Bylaws; - (c) The immediate Past-Chair who may serve as a non-voting member of the Board for the period of up to two calendar years from the close of the BCIA's annual general meeting in the year in which the person's term as Chair ends; - (d) Up to four Lay Board Members appointed under Section 27 of the PGA, at least one of which must be present at any meeting, proceeding, or hearing of the Board; - (e) A maximum of 7 Registrant Board Members allocated between and elected from the Regional Electoral Districts outlined in the current written BCIA policies.
+- 4. The Council must consist of: - (a) the President, who must be a Registrant Councillor, and whose term may commence after serving a term as Vice President; - (b) the Vice President, who must be a Registrant Councillor, elected in accordance with these Bylaws; - (c) the immediate Past-President who may serve as a non-voting member of Council for the period of up to two calendar years from the close of the BCIAs' annual general meeting in the year in which the persons' term as President ends; - (d) up to four lay Councillors appointed under Section 27 of the PGA at least one of which must be present at any meeting, proceeding or hearing of Council; - (e) a maximum of 7 Registrant Councillors allocated between and elected from the Regional Electoral Districts outlined in then current written BCIA policies.